 What a weird combination, right?

+These air dry clay ingredients may sound a little odd and a lot sticky.
 But in the right proportions instead of slime you get a super smooth white clay that will air dry perfectly, no heating required at any step.
-This DIY clay is a perfect replacement for the more expensive store bought air dry clay or polymer clay like Sculpey.
+And best of all is the fact that all of those ingredients common.

 Updated to add this DIY clay will not be the same consistency of polymer clay.
 While it can be a substitute for polymer clay in some applications it is not meant to be a replica of polymer clay.
 This DIY clay is super soft.
 It is perfect for lots of arts and crafts projects and an amazing sensory experience just to follow the recipe and make your own clay!